 Alexandria, VA 22313-1450

-After you receive your Notice of Recordation, wait one week to check the Trademark Status and Document Retrieval (TSDR) to verify the owner information has been updated in your application or registration in the trademark database.
-Follow these instructions to check TSDR:
+After you receive a Notice of Recordation, wait one week before checking to see if the owner information has been updated in your application or registration in the trademark database.
+Follow these instructions:

-2. Enter the serial number or registration number.
+- Enter the application serial number or registration number.

-4. Scroll down to the current Owner(s) Information.
+- Scroll down to the “Current Owner(s) Information” section.

-5. Check to see that owner information is updated correctly.
+- Check to see that your owner information was updated correctly.

-- If your trademark has not published in the Trademark Official Gazette, use the TEAS Response to Examining Attorney Office Action form or the TEAS Voluntary Amendment form.
+- If your trademark has not published in the Trademark Official Gazette yet, use the TEAS Response to Examining Attorney Office Action form or the TEAS Voluntary Amendment form.
 If you are responding to an outstanding USPTO Office action regarding your application or registration, use the TEAS response form.

 - If your trademark has published but hasn't registered, use the TEAS Post-Publication Amendment form.

-- If your trademark has registered, use the TEAS Section 7 Request form.
+- If your trademark is registered, use the TEAS Section 7 Request form.
+A fee is required.

 Updating your correspondence information

-Even if your ownership information is automatically updated in the Trademark Status and Document Retrieval (TSDR) system, you must ensure that your correspondence information including any attorney information is also updated.
-To update your correspondence or any necessary attorney information, please file your request through the TEAS Change of Address or Representation (CAR) form.
+If your ownership information is automatically updated in TSDR, you must ensure your correspondence information, including any attorney information, is also updated.
+To update your correspondence or attorney information, use the TEAS Change of Address or Representation (CAR) form.
 This form cannot be used to change the owner name.